Top Project Management Software for Professional Services

 A screenshot of project management software for professional services showing a detailed resource scheduling calendar for June 2023.
 The calendar displays tasks and bookings for team members Lucy Wu and Luke Peters, including project timelines, vacations, and personal time.
 Tasks are color-coded, with duration and hours per day indicated for each task.
 The layout emphasizes efficient resource management and scheduling for ongoing projects like "Pink Flamingos Rebranding & ADB Bank website," demonstrating the software's capability to track and allocate resources effectively within a professional services context.

-Balance your team’s workload
+Balance your team’s workload in a single view.

 With Productive, you can also visualize and forecast your employee utilization across different metrics, which provides insights into how productive your entire team is.
-Forecasting billable utilization helps you make better HRP decisions, such as hiring for overutilized roles or upskilling/reskilling underutilized team members.

-Productive’s Reporting collects data from various sources in Productive, including your time tracking, budgeting, employee scheduling, invoicing, and more.
-You can use one of the 50+ templates from Productive’s library or create your report entirely from scratch.
-Group data by different categories, pivot it by specific columns, visualize it as a Column, Line, Area, Bar, Donut, or Metric chart, and use custom fields to add agency-specific data.
+Group data by different categories, pivot it by specific columns, visualize it as a Column, Line, Area, Bar, Donut, or Metric chart, and use custom fields to add specific data.

 A screenshot of project management software for professional services showing budget insights grouped by company.
 The insights include revenue and margin data for different projects like "ABC Company," "Cupcake Project," and "Website Redesign."
 The user has selected to group the data by "Company" with an option to add additional groups, and a checkbox to show only totals is enabled.
 The bar graph visually represents financial performance metrics, helping professional services manage budgets and project profitability effectively.

-Use customizable templates to get real-time data
+Use customizable templates to get real-time BUDGET data.

 Users can also create custom dashboards, add different elements (including reports) with widgets, as well as share reports with automated sequences with Productive’s Pulse.